TaitoUnited/wordpress-template/DEVELOPMENT.md

 > You can use either local or staging database for development by modifying `docker-compose.yaml`.
 If you use staging database for development, you must enable one of the media storage plugins (see [server environments](#server-environments) chapter).
 See [deployment](#deployment) chapter for instructions on copying data from one environment to another.

-Create a local environment by installing some libraries and generating secrets (add --clean to recreate a clean environment):
+Create local environment by installing some libraries and generating secrets (add `--clean` to recreate clean environment):

     taito env apply